tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

   - Many convenience commands inspired by IPython, Smalltalk and other advanced REPLs

-On top of all those built-in features, pry is enormously extensible with an ecosystem of fun and powerful plugins contributed and maintained by the pry community.
+If a bulleted list isn't enough to convince you, consider also that pry is enormously extensible with an ecosystem of fun and powerful plugins contributed and maintained by the pry community.

-All that said, if you haven't tried pry, I strongly recommend doing so.
-There's really no substitute for spending a few minutes playing around in a pry shell to explore the conveniences and utility it offers.
+There's really no substitute for spending a few minutes playing around in a pry shell to explore the conveniences and utility it offers, so if you haven't gotten hands-on with pry, I strongly recommend doing so.

 At this point, I'm going to assume you're sold on pry (if you weren't already), and move on to the main focus of this article, pry plugins.